 Most people tend to use the same credit card all of the time, but that strategy won't earn you the most points.
 Instead, I use whichever card offers me the most points within a specific category.

-Alternatively, I use my Chase Sapphire Reserve® card to earn 3x Ultimate Rewards points for travel expenses, such as parking, tolls, rental cars, ride shares and transit.
+Alternatively, I use my Chase Sapphire Reserve® card to earn elevated Ultimate Rewards points for travel expenses, such as parking, tolls, rental cars, ride shares and transit.
 Just about everything else I buy goes on my Chase Freedom Unlimited®, which earns at least 1.5x Ultimate Rewards points per dollar on purchases.

 Chase Freedom Unlimited®